All Episodes

 And one of the things I said, we don't rush to judgment on this program.

-We believe in due process, we believe in the presumption of innocence.
+We believe in the presumption of innocence.

-And it was such a long period of time, and I went into my explanation of of what police training entails and the vulnerability of one's neck.
+And I went into my explanation of what police training entails and the vulnerability of one's neck.

 It's the most vulnerable part of the human anatomy.

-And the fact that George Floyd was handcuffed and the fact that he stopped, if he had been resisting, that that was a little bit in question, but putting that aside, once he stops resisting, you know, you have an obligation, all force at that moment stops.
+And the fact that George Floyd was handcuffed and the fact that he stopped, if he had been resisting, that was a little bit in question.

-There's a reason we get these stories right all the time, because I saw this coming because the videotape was was so impactful and it was so against police training and it went on for so long.
+There's a reason we get these stories right all the time because I saw this coming because the videotape was so impactful and it was so against police training and it went on for so long and the guy was pleading and complying and the crowd was telling the officer, you're going to kill this guy.

-Everybody else was wrong, because our sources on the ground were telling us.
+Because our sources on the ground were telling us.

-We have our own we do our own investigative reporting.
+We do our own investigative reporting.

 And the same thing in Ferguson.